Welcome to the Grand Falls Regional Municipality

 Preamble

 Grand Falls is a crossroads of many cultures.
-Acadian pioneers, French Canadians, Irish, Scottish and English Loyalists have helped grow the community since the 19th century.
+Acadian, French-Canadian, Irish, Scottish, and English Loyalists pioneers have contributed to the growth of the community since the 19th century.

-Grand Falls is a safe family community known for its quality of life and progressive approach.
-Its commitment to providing top-quality services and amenities attracts many visitors annually.
+Grand Falls is a safe, family-oriented community recognized for its high quality of life and progressive outlook.
+Its commitment to providing top-quality services and infrastructure attracts many visitors every year.

-Do you know how many times the name of the Town of Grand Falls has changed?
+Do you know how many times the name of the Grand Falls Regional Municipality has changed?

-The Wolastoqiyik Wahsipekuk First Nation, formerly known as the Maliseet of Viger First Nation were the first to live in the area.
-The Indigenous name given to Grand Falls was "Chicanekapeag," meaning giant destroyer.
+The Wolastoqiyik Wahsipekuk First Nation, formerly known as the Maliseet of Viger First Nation was the first to live in the region.
+The Indigenous name given to Grand Falls was "Chicanekapeag," which means ''Giant Destroyer''.

-You will learn more about Wolastoqiyik Wahsipekuk First Nation at Point No. 3, located at the Legend of Malabeam Sculpture.
+You can learn more about the Wolastoqiyik Wahsipekuk First Nation at stop no. 3, located near the sculpture Legend of Malabeam.

 William MacBean George Colebrooke

-Between 1842 and 1870, Grand Falls was named Colebrooke in honour of William MacBean George Colebrooke; Governor of the province from 1841 to 1847.
+Between 1842 and 1870, Grand Falls was known as ''Colebrooke'', in honour of William MacBean George Colebrooke, who served as governor of the province from 1841 to 1847.

 Population

--Before the government reform of January 2023, the population of Grand Falls was 5220 inhabitants (2021 census).
-It was a mix of 80% Francophone, 15% Anglophone, 3% allophone and 2% Aboriginal language.
+Before the government reform of January 2023, the Grand Falls population was 5,220 according to the 2021 Census.
+The linguistic makeup at that time was approximately 80% Francophone, 15% Anglophone, 3% Allophone, and 2% Indigenous.

 Economy

-Forestry also plays a role in our economy, wood such as maple, yellow birch, red oak, all hardwoods, sprouse variety, jack pine, balsam fir, white cedar, hemlock, poplar, white pine and other materials such as wheat, buckwheat, soybeans, canola are exported.
+Forestry is also a key player in the Grand Falls' economy.
+In fact, several varieties of wood, such as maple, yellow birch, red oak, hardwoods, spruce, jack pine, balsam fir, white cedar, hemlock, poplar, and white pine, are exported.

-Welcoming thousands of tourists every year, our town is impressive with its beautiful seasonal waterfalls, many shops, restaurants, flower gardens, rest areas and historical heritage.
+Welcoming thousands of tourists every year, this charming municipality offers a magnificent views of the seasonal falls, numerous shops, restaurants, flower gardens, rest areas, and a rich historical heritage.

-Local produce can also be purchased at the Farmers' Market every Saturday from May to October between 8am and 1pm.
+Local products can also be purchased at the Farmers' Market every Saturday from May to October between 8am and 1pm.